empa-scientific-it/ipytestsuite/README.md

 # ipytestsuite
-A Python package for running `pytest` Jupyter notebooks, geared towards Python tutorials.
+A Python package for running `pytest` in Jupyter notebooks, geared towards Python tutorials.